I Didn't Eat The Crust, I Wish I Had

 We say we want growth.

-We say we want stability, joy, love, expansion.
+We say we want stability, joy, love, our own space.

 But when it’s right in front of us when it’s real we hesitate.